 Finnish education brings great academic results whilst cultivating creativity, curiosity and life-long learning skills.
-ALO Finland MOOC starts the conversation by introducing Innovative Pedagogy and EdTech in Finland.
+ALO Finland MOOC starts the conversation by introducing Innovative Pedagogy and the use of EdTech in Finland.
 And yet, there is so much more happening in Finnish schools than just Innovations to go hand in hand with EdTech.
 The emphasis is on the practical approach and simple solutions that can be easily repeated, adopted and further developed worldwide.

 ALO Finland MOOC is aiming to be more than just content delivery and theory.
 MOOC at its best is a global learners community with plenty of interaction and collaboration; sharing good ideas, thoughts and also failures, developing good practices further together!

 Technology on its own won't change Education.
 People creating and using technology might do that.
 Technology is a tool among other tools, and pedagogy should always be in the front.
 Finland is facing changes in the digitalization of education and the very same challenge is happening globally.
 Therefore it will be not only interesting, but also useful to discuss different practical ways to successfully integrate technology into teaching and learning.
 ICT is not the only innovation in education, but the new national curriculum in also introducing phenomenal learning and other changes to meet the needs of the rapidly changing living, learning and working environments.